 Ease of setup

 Ease of setup refers to how long it takes to get the assistant up and running, as well as how complicated that process is.
-All the AI assistants I evaluated have options to make the personal assistant experience more customized, including app integration, custom settings and adaptive responses.
+All the AI assistants I evaluated have options to customize the personal assistant experience, including app integration, custom settings and adaptive responses.

 Cortana is a different story.
 If you want to access the voice features of Cortana, which is what this test was all about, you must access it on your device and then log in – oh, and you can't use a work or school email address for the login.
 Once you enter an acceptable email account, wait for a verification code and enter the code, you think you're in business, but you're not.